 Do you think you have measles?

-- call us first before coming in
+- call us first before coming in to our practice

 - when you arrive please stay in your car, phone us, then wait in your car until a nurse or doctor asks you to come in

 - if you are coughing we will ask you to wear a mask

 Symptoms of measles

 - Dry cough or coughing up green or thick mucous

 - Trouble breathing